Helen Godwin: Mayoralty

 WECA was allocated £752 million by the government in the 2025 Spending Review, largely to be spent on transport over the spending review four year capital spending period.

 In July 2025, Godwin authorised the recruitment of a "Head of Mass Transit", to lead on the creation of a proposal for a mass transit system, such as a tram, light rail or underground system which might extend to Bristol Airport.
-Bristol is the only major city in a mayoral combined authority without such a system.
+In 2026, she stated WECA was working on a 15-year plan for mass transit, with an ambition to start the first projects within five years.

+In the Bristol Post review of her first 15 months as mayor, they considered her greatest achievement was obtaining the agreement of constituent councils to start a mass transit project for the area, something her predecessor mayors had not achieved.
+This will utilise the additional expertise of the government's new Mass Transit Taskforce in creating a detailed plan to attract additional government funding.
+The Post review also noted three other significant decisions: her refusal to fund Bristol's plan to ban through-traffic on Park Street because of traffic impact elsewhere, refusing to fund some Liveable Neighbourhood schemes, not funding a continuous bus lane on the dual-carriageway Keynsham bypass and instead supporting a 40 mph restriction and active travel path scheme.
+The mayor is also creating a mayoral development corporation north of Bristol, which will enable her to create a new town already shortlisted in government funding plans over local objections.

 Working career

 In August 2021, Godwin started working for professional services company PricewaterhouseCoopers (PwC) in their consulting business in the government and health sectors.

 Earlier in her working career, she worked for recruitment company Hays as business manager in the legal interims and paralegals division, and later as director and co-owner with her spouse of Redland Search, a recruitment company in Bristol.

 Personal life

 Godwin moved back to Bristol from Tooting, London circa 2012.
 She and her spouse have three children.
 She regularly watches Bristol Rovers matches.